Lehigh offers many opportunities for transfer students to excel in their chosen field, pursue their goals and develop as a leader.

 Will I know how many of my credits will transfer before I have to pay my deposit?

 Yes.
-If admitted, you will receive a Transfer Credit Evaluation from the Office of the Registrar informing you of how many credits you have (tentatively) been awarded.
-Final credit approval will be granted when all final official transcripts from previous institutions have been received by the Office of the Registrar.
+If admitted, you will receive a Transfer Credit Evaluation from Registration & Academic Services informing you of how many credits you have (tentatively) been awarded.
+Final credit approval will be granted when all final official transcripts from previous institutions have been received by Registration & Academic Services.

-Where can I submit documents that are not through the Common Application?
+Where can I submit documents that are not submitted through the Common Application?

-Transfer College Report can be sent to Enrollment Services Center, 218 West Packer Ave, Bethlehem, PA 18015.
+Your Transfer College Report can be sent to the Enrollment Services Center, 218 West Packer Ave, Bethlehem, PA 18015.
 Your College/University Transcript and Final High School Transcript must be submitted by a school official to be considered official.
 Parchment users can submit these to firstname.lastname@example.org for the Enrollment Services Center, the office that processes admissions and financial aid materials.
-Course Descriptions and Transfer Credit Summary Sheet (PDF) can be submitted to the LU FileSender (preferred) or mailed to Enrollment Services Center, 218 West Packer Ave, Bethlehem, PA 18015.
+Course descriptions can be submitted to the LU FileSender (preferred) or mailed to Enrollment Services Center, 218 West Packer Ave, Bethlehem, PA 18015.

 For admission to the General College Division, you must submit a GCD application, high school and college transcripts, and written approval from the professor teaching each course you wish to take.
 To audit a course through GCD, you must obtain permission from the Committee on Standing of Students.